1. PURPOSE AND SCOPE

 • Records of your discussions with our teams: when you share comments and opinions with us, ask us questions or make a complaint we will keep a record of this.
 This includes when you send us emails, interact with us on social media or contact our support desk.

-• How you use websites: when you use our Websites, we collect information about where you are visiting from, your interests, the pages you look at and how you use them.
+• How you use Website: when you use our Website, we collect information about where you are visiting from, your interests, the pages you look at and how you use them.

-• Website security: when you register with our Websites we store your account details and password.
-When you buy products or submit forms via our Websites we keep records of your acceptance of our end user license agreements and privacy notices.
+• Website security: when you register with our Website, we store your account details and password.
+When you buy products or submit forms via our Website, we keep records of your acceptance of our end user license agreements and privacy notices.

 • Advertising and direct marketing: through our social media, marketing events, advertisements and direct marketing, we collect information about your interests, how you respond to, or interact with, any marketing or advertising communications directed to you, and any requests for these communications to stop.

 • Product usage: when you use our products, we collect information about how and when you make use of them, your license, your email domain name, your computer equipment and network environment including information about the location of that equipment and whether you make use of any of our other products or services on your computer.

 • Exercising your rights: if you exercise any of your statutory rights under applicable data protection laws, we will keep a record of this and how we respond.